Difference between Concave Mirror and Concave Lens: Explained

 What is a Concave Lens?

 A concave lens, also known as a diverging lens, has at least one surface that curves inward, causing light rays passing through it to spread out or diverge.
 Unlike concave mirrors, concave lenses are typically used to spread light rather than focus it.
-They are commonly found in optical devices such as eyeglasses, cameras, and binoculars.
+The uses of concave lens are widespread, including in optical devices such as eyeglasses, cameras, and binoculars.

 Characteristics of Concave Lenses